psychemedia/finn-resources/src/includes/lay_oisin_coimin_flannery.md

 VII.
 Oisín in Erin.

 CXXVI.
-Oisín : I need not tell each thing befell
+Oisín: I need not tell each thing befell
 Me and my spell-borne steed each day,
 But at length green Erin's isle we reach,
 And up the beach we bend our way.